 Metrodora (c.
 200-400 AD)

-Metrodora, a Greek female physician, wrote On the Diseases and Cures of Women, a study of gynaecology.
-Her work did not include information on obstetrics, the study of childbirth, and instead investigated pathology which is the study of disease.
-This was extremely rare in a time when women were almost soley concerned with midwifery.
-Metrodora was heavily influenced by the work of Greek physician Hippocrates, and her work was referenced several times by physicians in the years following.
+Metrodora, a Greek female physician, wrote On the Diseases and Cures of Women, the oldest medical text known to be written by a woman.
+Notably, it did not include information on obstetrics, the study of childbirth, which was extremely rare in a time when women were restricted to gynaecology and midwifery.
+However, Metodora is known to have covered all areas of medicine related to women, developing various therapies and surgical techniques that were revolutionary in her time.
+She was heavily influenced by the work of Greek physician Hippocrates, and her work has influenced and been referenced by many other physician writers throughout history.

 Elizabeth Blackwell (1821-1910)